A bound on the norm of overconvergent $p$-adic multiple polylogarithms: Introduction

-I thank Francis Brown for having incited me to work on the explicit computation of $p$-adic multiple zeta values, and for discussions ; Sinan \"{U}nver for his generous encouragements and answers to my questions ; Pierre Cartier for encouragements and for having incited me to write the note \cite{Note p-adique}, which announces some of the results of this paper ; Jean-Pierre Serre for a remark that enabled me to improve \S4.1.1 ; Aurel Page and Annick Valibouze for both algorithmic and mathematical helpful discussions ; Hidekazu Furusho and Daniel Barsky for precise readings of an early version of this work.
-This work has been achieved at Universit\'{e} Paris Diderot and at Universit\'{e} de Strasbourg.
-It has been supported by ERC grant 257638 and by Labex IRMIA.
+\emph{Acknowledgments.} I thank Francis Brown for having asked me to compute $p$-adic multiple zeta values.
+I thank Sinan \"{U}nver for his encouragements and answers to my questions during discussions on this paper in 2013 and in 2014.
+I thank Pierre Cartier for encouragements in 2014 and 2015, and Jean-Pierre Serre for a remark communicated to me by Pierre Cartier in 2014, which led me to write the Appendix A. I have been helped in computer experiments independently by Aurel Page and by Annick Valibouze and also had helpful mathematical discussions with them in 2013.
+I thank an anonymous referee for important remarks and suggestions.
+This work has been written from 2012 to 2016 and revised afterwards, at Universit\'{e} Paris Diderot, Universit\'{e} de Strasbourg and Universit\'{e} de Gen\`{e}ve with, respectively, support of ERC grant 257638, Labex IRMIA and NCCR SwissMAP.